 We thematically analysed the interview data from the teacher-mediated AI-based group to understand participants' perceptions of AI-based GDA for EFL writing instruction.
-This section highlights the emerging themes that illuminate the participants' experiences with the intervention, accompanied by extracts from the interview data.
+This section illustrates the emerging themes that shed light on the participant's experiences with the intervention, followed by extracts from the interview data.
 The results show that participants regarded AI-based GDA as a helpful tool in addressing the following issues: